shiptoday/timerappp/replit.md

-# FlowTrainer - Mobile-First Fitness Timer App
+# TimerAppp - Mobile-First Fitness Timer App

 ## Overview

-FlowTrainer is a mobile-first web application designed for tracking mobility and hangboard training sessions.
+TimerAppp is a mobile-first web application designed for tracking mobility and hangboard training sessions.
 The app provides timed workout routines with audio/haptic feedback, offline functionality, and session logging.
 Built with React 18, TypeScript, and Vite, it emphasizes simplicity and mobile optimization for iPhone displays.

 ## User Preferences